 “Shhhh!
 Would you be quiet!
 What are you talking about?”
 Johnny shot back in an unusually hushed tone for him.
 Johnny was a master at playing with his brother’s emotions.
 I had seen Johnny play his younger brother like this dozens of times by now.
 Sometimes it was a joy to watch.
 Now though, just a few feet from getting a peek at the inner sanctum of the nudists was not one of those times.

-“You know damned well what I’m talking about!”
+“You know damn well what I’m talking about!”
 Joey wasn’t lowering his voice for a second.
 “You do this kind of crap all the time, you jackass!”

 Johnny was barely trying to conceal the devilish grin on his face as he told his younger sibling to shut the hell up and keep moving.
 He then let another limb swing back to connect with Joey’s forehead.
 Tommy was up ahead shushing the two of them as Joey unleashed another tirade at Johnny, who was again snapping as many sticks as he could find.
-The sound they created was almost deafening.
+The sound they created was deafening compared to the hush of the woods.

 I was still at the rear of the group awaiting my turn with my face buried in the palm of my hand and shaking my head back and forth, all the while wondering why I hitched my wagon to this particular star.